 Please park in the public lot on the East side of the courthouse and enter the courthouse through the doors nearest the chimes.
 Use the stairs or elevator to go to the lower level and follow the signs to the jury assembly room.

-What If My Group Is Never Called In During The Month?
+What If I am Never Called In During The Month?

 You do not have to report and your term of service is over.